Cooling Tower Painting & Protective Coatings

 Application of moisture-cure urethane, epoxy, or other specified coating systems.
 Multiple coats achieving required thickness.
 Cure time before tower return to service.

 Dallas's hot climate means commercial and industrial buildings rely heavily on HVAC cooling systems including numerous rooftop and ground-level cooling towers.
 These systems represent major capital investments requiring protective coatings to extend life and maintain efficiency.
 Cooling tower coating is particularly critical in Dallas's summer heat when HVAC systems run continuously and downtime impacts building comfort and operations.
+That local context shapes how estimates are built, how crews are staged, and how coating systems are matched to the property rather than copied from a generic spec.

 How often do cooling towers need recoating?